 Making the Most of Study Abroad

-One of the main reasons I think any student goes abroad is so that he/ she can see the world - hence "abroad".
+One of the main reasons I think any student goes abroad is to see the world - hence "abroad".
 As I've learned, it's not always the cheapest or easiest of tasks, but it is possible, even on a tight budget.
 I made many mistakes in my earlier travels, but having been on many trips to numerous countries on both sides of the globe, I can confidently say I've gotten pretty good at stretching a dollar while traveling away from my abroad university.

-This section came about after I began putting together all of the knowledge I had acquired over the course of my time abroad into one place.
-I've learned exactly how to fly, sleep, and eat cheap, the best way to make your way around large and unfamiliar cities and how to make it home in one piece.
+This section came about after I began putting together all of the knowledge I had acquired into one place.
+I've learned exactly how to fly, sleep, and eat cheap, the best way to make your way around large and unfamiliar cities, and how to make it home in one piece.

 While I can't give you a step-by-step budget plan, I hope the information I have provided will help you see the world without breaking your bank account.
 I've done most of the grunt work for you, now all you need to do is put my advice into practice.

 Everyone wants to bring a little piece of their travels back home with them.
 The problem is that souvenirs can be expensive, they take up room in your suitcases and carry-on bag, and are often times just cheap trinkets that will either break before you get home or collect dust when you realize you have no use for them.